What About Art?

-Shambhavi Bhat is a performance and mixed media artist and Arts Manager at What About Art?
+Shambhavi Bhat is the Head of Development and Programmes at What About Art?.
 Having lived and studied in London, Hong Kong, Singapore and Bangalore, she enjoys immersing herself in different cultures, particularly their aesthetic expressions.
 Shambhavi moved to Mumbai in 2015 after completing her Bachelor’s in Fine Art and Art History at Goldsmiths, University of London.
 At Goldsmiths she developed a keen interest in women's leadership and community based arts projects through her training as a performance artist and dancer.
-She was Captain of the University's dance team as well as the elected International Students Officer.
-In London, Shambhavi worked as a Studio Manager and Artist Assistant; a Market Researcher for Microsoft; Programme Coordinator for The Independent Art School and as Gallery Assistant at Go Figurative and Canvas & Cream.
-Since moving to Mumbai, she has gained experience in event coordination at Avid Learning, was the Project Coordinator at The Art X Company and now looks after the artist residency program and project space at WAA in Bandra.